How to Use Tidal on Android Auto: Full Guide with Fixes

 Step 4 Play Tidal Tracks on Android Auto

-Lastly, insert a USB flash drive into your computer, and place your downloaded Tidal tracks on the removable drive.
-Next, plug the USB flash drive into the USB port of the car–like on Tesla.
+Lastly, transfer the converted Tidal music files from computer to a USB flash drive.
+Next, plug the USB flash drive into the USB port of the car – like on Tesla.
 Additionally, you can also transfer the converted tracks to your Android device, and connect it to Android Auto with a USB cord like the ways mentioned in Part 2.
-Now, you'd play the Tidal music offline while driving.

 Part 4.
 How to Fix Tidal Android Auto Not Working